condense9/hark-lang/README.md

 3. Python (>=3.8) interop
 4. A few basic types

-Two runtimes have been implemented so far -- local and AWS Lambda, but there's no reason Teal couldn't run on top of (for example) Kubernetes.
+Two interpreters have been implemented so far -- local and AWS Lambda, but there's no reason Teal couldn't run on top of (for example) Kubernetes.
 [Issue
 #8](https://github.com/condense9/teal-lang/issues/8)

 **Concurrency**: Teal gives you "bare-metal concurrency" (i.e. without external